 Summing it up:

-An effective orientation program is a major part of any organization.
-It depends on how an organization effectively implements the program.
+An effective orientation program is a significant part of any organization.
+It depends on how an organization implements the program.
 We have seen an increase in the number of employees joining the workforce.
 Without proper guidance, it becomes difficult for employees to cope up with their work.